Updated on November 26, 2021. Medical content reviewed by Dr. Shatha Atiya.

 Apart from extinguished nightmares, patients also reported that the quality and duration of sleep improved while daytime flashbacks and night sweats also reduced.

 Not only does this study show the benefits of marijuana for PTSD treatment but also the significant advantage it has over other methods of treatment.

 Side effects of marijuana use in PTSD patients

 Those against the use of marijuana in the treatment of post-traumatic stress disorder do have legitimate concerns.
 And some studies do support some of the concerns they have.

-One study revealed that marijuana use has been linked to unfavorable psychiatric outcomes such as depression, anxiety, psychosis, and substance abuse.
+One study revealed that the duo, marijuana and PTSD, have been linked to unfavorable psychiatric outcomes such as depression, anxiety, psychosis, and substance abuse.

 A paradox, since other studies support cannabis use to treat these conditions.

 So why this divide?
 And should the results of this research deter patients from using cannabis for their treatment?